MacHura History, Family Crest & Coats of Arms

 Early History of the MacHura family

-Another 97 words (7 lines of text) covering the years 1374, 1432, 1370 and 1792 are included under the topic Early MacHura History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacHura research.
+Another 49 words (4 lines of text) covering the years 1374, 1432, 1370 and 1792 are included under the topic Early MacHura History in all our PDF Extended History products and printed products wherever possible.

 MacHura Spelling Variations